Looking for a video messaging tool that helps you get your message across through instantly shareable videos? Check out this Loom review.

 Do you need to explain how to use a particular software?
 You can use Loom to create an application walkthrough.

-Are you a part of coding team performing code review or debugging exercise?
+Are you a part of the coding team performing code review or debugging exercises?
 You can use Loom to do this exercise asynchronously.

 In addition to this, Loom has the following capabilities:

-- Sharing links to Loom videos with team members and collaborators that may or may not have a Loom account;
+- Sharing links to Loom videos with team members and collaborators who may or may not have a Loom account;

 - Generation of video transcriptions.

-- Organization of working area into workspaces for personalization or for engaging in sharing with a team library
+- Organization of working areas into workspaces for personalization or for engaging in sharing with a team library

 - Sorting of videos into folders

 - Maintenance of a repository for screenshots from videos for highlights

 - Creation of videos using built-in templates, backgrounds, and text layout for a more creative and innovative demonstration of concepts

 - Recording of videos with quality ranging from 720p to 4K HD depending on the subscription plan

 How Does It Work?